Prerequisite: FREN3300 – French Beginners A1-A2 (Intensive) or equivalent level of ability

-OverviewIt is commonly accepted that identity or a sense of self is constructed by and through narrative the stories we tell ourselves and each other about our lives.
+OverviewIt is commonly accepted that identity or a sense of self is constructed by and through narrative – the stories we tell each other and ourselves about our lives.
 This module explores the complex relationships that exist between memory, nostalgia, writing and identity in a range of twentieth-century autobiographical and first- and third-person fictional works in French.
 These texts foreground issues of childhood, memory, history, and trauma in the construction of identity.

 This module appears in:

 Total Contact Hours: 20

 Germain, S. (2001).
 L'Enfant Méduse.
 Paris: Gallimard.

 Kofman, S. (2005).
 Rue Ordener, rue Labat.
 Paris: Galilée.